-This approach is further refined to increase the accuracy of the hybrid boundary condition by increasing prediction time scale.
-In Fig. 3-(2), the prediction time scale is increased by one more sampling interval.
-While MD solver evolves for one sampling interval, CFD code iterates to the next communication point of MD time space.
-This enables MD boundary condition being interpolated by predicted CFD profiles.
+This approach is further refined to increase the accuracy of the hybrid boundary condition by increasing the prediction time scale.
+In Fig. 3-(2), the prediction time scale is increased by one more sampling intervals.
+While the MD solver evolves for one sampling interval, the CFD code iterates to the next communication point of MD time and space.
+This enables the interpolation of the MD boundary condition by the predicted CFD profiles.
 Figure 3-(3) demonstrates the imposition of interpolated boundary conditions on both domains.
-In this formulation, CFD time space is shifted backward by one sampling interval and prediction step is scheduled to be (5/2)t.
+In this formulation, CFD time and space is shifted backward by one sampling interval and the prediction step is scheduled as (5/2)t.

-Current numerical approach provides more accurate time-variant solution by decreasing or eliminating the unfavorable overshoot/undershoot phenomena in extrapolations.
-Meanwhile, additional computational cost is inevitable for CFD simulation.
-We propose the current approach to be used in following conditions: (i) computational cost on CFD is quite smaller than that of MD, and (ii) the driving force which causes the flow variation is provided from the CFD domain.
-Without condition (i), additional computational overhead for prediction process will harm the simulation performance.
+The current numerical approach provides a more accurate time-variant solution by decreasing or eliminating the unfavorable overshoot/undershoot phenomena in extrapolations.
+Nevertheless, an additional computational cost is inevitable for CFD simulation.
+We propose that the current approach is used in the following conditions: (i) computational cost on CFD is quite smaller than that of MD, and (ii) the driving force that causes the flow variation is provided from the CFD domain.
+Without condition (i), the additional computational overhead for the prediction process will harm the performance of the simulation.
 If (ii) is not satisfied, the pattern of flow evolution cannot be predicted and the accuracy of the predicted solution is not guaranteed.

 Coupled Concurrent Multi-Scale (Continuum-Molecular) Simulation Framework

-Two important issues on the performance of hybrid simulations are co-scheduling and load-balancing.
-Both can be resolved by adopting a Pilot-job concept.
-We explain the design of a multi-physics simulation framework which operates in the form of a single Pilot-job and contains a load-balancing function between distinct tasks.
+Two important issues regarding the performance of hybrid simulations are co-scheduling and load balancing.
+Both can be resolved by adopting the Pilot-job concept.
+We explain the design of a multi-physics simulation framework that operates in the form of a single Pilot-job and contains a load-balancing function between distinct tasks.

 3.1.
 SAGA and SAGA-based Frameworks - An Efficient Runtime Environment for Coupled Multi-component Computations

-The Simple API for Grid Applications (SAGA) is an API standardization effort within the Open Grid Forum (OGF) [31], an international standards development body concerned primarily with standards for distributed computing.
-SAGA provides a simple, POSIX-style API to the most common Grid functions at a sufficiently high-level of abstraction so as to be independent of the diverse and dynamic Grid environments.
-The SAGA specification defines interfaces for the most common Grid-programming functions grouped as a set of functional packages (Fig. 4).
-Some key packages are:
+The simple API for grid applications (SAGA) is an API standardization effort within the open grid forum (OGF) [31], an international standards development body concerned primarily with standards for distributed computing.
+SAGA provides a simple, POSIX-style API to the most common grid functions at a sufficiently high-level of abstraction in order to be independent of diverse and dynamic grid environments.
+The SAGA specification defines interfaces for the most common grid-programming functions grouped as a set of functional packages (Fig. 4).
+Some key packages are the following:

-- File package - provides methods for accessing local and remote file systems, browsing directories, moving, copying, and deleting files, setting access permissions, as well as zero-copy reading and writing
+- File package—provides methods for accessing local and remote file systems, browsing directories, moving, copying, and deleting files, setting access permissions, as well as zero-copy reading and writing.

-- Job package - provides methods for describing, submitting, monitoring, and controlling local and remote jobs.
-Many parts of this package were derived from the largely adopted DRMAA
+- Job package—provides methods for describing, submitting, monitoring, and controlling local and remote jobs.
+Many parts of this package were derived from the largely adopted DRMAA.

-- Stream package - provides methods for authenticated local and remote socket connections with hooks to support authorization and encryption schemes.
+- Stream package—provides methods for authenticated local and remote socket connections with hooks to support authorization and encryption schemes.

-Other Packages, such as the RPC (remote procedure call) and Replica package
+Other packages—such as the RPC (remote procedure call) and replica package.

-The BigJob [32] is a SAGA-based Pilot-Job, where a number of sub-tasks can run in a pre-defined schedule with the specified number of processors whether or not they are coupled.
-We basically devise this solution to overcome the concurrent scheduling requirement of coupled CFD and MD jobs and to dynamically allocate resources for load-balancing of these codes.
-The advantage of a BigJob over other Pilot-Job implementations is that this is infrastructure-neutral, thanks to various adaptors in SAGA.
+BigJob [32] is a SAGA-based Pilot-Job application, by which a number of sub-tasks can run in a pre-defined schedule with the specified number of processors whether or not they are coupled.
+We devised this solution to overcome the concurrent scheduling requirement of coupled CFD and MD jobs and to allocate resources for the load balancing of these codes.
+The advantage of the BigJob application over other Pilot-Job implementations is that it is infrastructure-neutral, thanks to various adaptors in SAGA.